 This slow cooker lentil stew is the perfect recipe for keeping your belly warm this winter!
 Whether you’re looking for a hearty meal to satisfy the whole meal or like to do bulk meal prep, this dish has you covered!
 Full of protein and vibrant with veggies, you may find yourself coming back for more of this stew throughout the year.
 Feel free to adapt as you’d like and turn the spice level up or down, depending on how much you can take!Print

 This lentil stew is easy to toss together using pantry ingredients, and it freezes beautifully.
 It’s flexible, too—mix it up by adding any veggies you have in the fridge, like broccoli, cauliflower, or green beans.

-- 2 cups dry brown or green lentils, rinsed
+- 2 cups of dried brown, French, or green lentils, rinsed

 - 1 medium yellow onion, diced

 - 2 teaspoons of minced garlic (4 cloves)

 - pinch of cayenne pepper

 - Combine the lentils, water, crushed tomatoes, diced tomatoes, potatoes, onion, carrot, celery, hot sauce, garlic, cumin, chili powder, coriander, paprika, bay leaf, cayenne pepper, and bouillon cubes in a slow cooker; mix well.